 But all it took for Juan to come out of his shell and not feel so self-conscious was a few days of attending LAMP’s program and reassurances from Mary.

 “Being a part of the afterschool program has helped him overcome his fears,” she reported.
 “He is thriving in school and by the end of the school year, he made several friends and is now very outgoing.”

-In fact, Juan now acts as a mentor and role model for his peers and looks forward to coming to the LAMP program after school every day.
+In fact, Juan now acts as a mentor and role model for his peers and looks forward to coming to the LAMP afterschool program in Georgia every day.